Video games in Germany: Origins

-Modern day
+Early 2000s

 By 2002, German games were heavily tilted toward construction and management simulations, according Der Spiegels Frank Patalong.
 He noted that "nowhere else in the world are simulations as successful as here at home.
 Titles such as The Settlers, Die Völker [and] Anno 1602 have dominated the German sales charts for years".
 Released in 1998, Anno 1602 by Sunflowers Interactive was Germany's best-selling computer game of all time as of December 2002, with sales of 2.5 million copies worldwide and 1.7 million in the German market.
 Its sequel, Anno 1503, broke its sales record to become Germany's fastest full-price computer game to reach 500,000 domestic sales.
 It ultimately sold over one million units in German-speaking countries, and, when combined with its predecessor, reached 4.5 million sales worldwide by October 2006.
 The titles began the Anno series.

 One of the most famed titles to come out of Germany is Far Cry by Frankfurt-based Crytek, who also produced Crysis.
 Factor 5 had been concentrating on the Star Wars: Rogue Squadron series of video games from 1999 until 2003, and released Lair, an action game for the PlayStation 3, in 2007.

 Ascaron produced the Elite homage Darkstar One, and continued to produce the popular Anstoss (lit.
 'Kickoff') series of football games, the first two installations of which were released under the title On the Ball in English-speaking countries.

 The German Government, as a part of the Gamescom fair, has introduced an investment programme aimed towards the countrywide online games industry, with a purpose to offer assistance of as much as 50% of the cost of development.